 Financial instruments that potentially subject the Company to concentrations of credit risk are accounts receivable, consumer loans, MHP Notes and other notes receivable.
 Management believes that its credit policies are adequate to minimize potential credit risk related to accounts receivable and other notes receivable.
 The consumer loans are secured by the mobile homes that were financed through the loans.
 The MHP Notes are secured by mobile homes, other assets, and are personally guaranteed.
 The MHP Notes personal guarantor may cover multiple parks and each park is treated as a customer.
-As of December 31, 2018, there were no customers that represented more than 10% of MHP Notes and as of December 31, 2017, two customers represented approximately 21% of MHP Notes.
+As of December 31, 2020 and 2019, the Company had concentrations of MHP Notes with an independent third-party and its affiliates that equaled 52.9% and 38.3%, respectively of the principal balance outstanding, all of which was secured.